That time aliens landed in the Soviet Union for a walk in the park

 The Russians have a strange history with the Unidentified Flying Objects.
-While 99 percent of the UFOs encountered by Russia and the Soviet Union over the years were probably American spy planes, they insist that one of them actually landed and its crew decided to step out and stretch their legs.
+While 99 percent of the UFOs encountered by Russia and the Soviet Union over the years were probably American spy planes, they insist that one of them actually landed and its alien crew decided to step out and stretch their legs.

 And then they shot a bunch of children.

 In the late 1980s, The New York Times quoted Soviet police Lt.
-Sergei A. Matveyev, who swore he saw the spaceship, saying that lanky, three-legged creatures landed in a park in the Russian city of Voronezh on Sept.
+Sergei A. Matveyev, who swore he saw the spaceship, saying that lanky, three-legged aliens landed in a park in the Russian city of Voronezh on Sept.
 27, 1989.
 Some 300 miles from Moscow, citizens of Voronezh reported a deep red ball, around 10 feet in diameter, landing in a park.